-- Wastewater: The Met Council is directed to prepare a development guide that includes a plan for the region's wastewater collection and treatment system, along with supporting policies, goals, standards, and maps (Minn.
-Stat.
-473.145). - Water Resources Management: State and federal law requires the Met Council to adopt a water resources plan and federal requirements for a regional management plan to address pollution from point sources, such as treatment plant discharges, and nonpoint sources, such as stormwater runoff (Minn.
-Stat.
-473.157; 33 U.S. Code §1288). - Water Supply Planning: The Met Council is required to create plans to address regional water supply needs, including the regional Master Water Supply Plan, developing and maintaining technical information related to water supply issues and concerns, providing assistance to communities in the development of their local water supply plans, and identifying approaches for emerging water supply issues (Minn.
-Stat.
-473.1565).
+- Wastewater: We prepare a comprehensive development guide consisting of policy statements, goals, standards, programs, and maps prescribing guides for the orderly and economical development of the region.
+The regional wastewater collection and treatment system one of the four regional systems included in this effort (Minn.
+Stat. § 473.145). - Water Resources Management: State and federal law requires us to adopt a water resources plan and federal requirements for a regional management plan to address pollution from point sources, such as treatment plant discharges, and nonpoint sources, such as stormwater runoff (Minn.
+Stat. § 473.157; 33 U.S.C. §1288). - Water Supply Planning: We are required to create plans to address regional water supply needs, including the regional Master Water Supply Plan, developing and maintaining technical information related to water supply issues and concerns, providing assistance to communities in the development of their local water supply plans, and identifying approaches for emerging water supply issues (Minn.
+Stat. § 473.1565).

-As a part of our statutory responsibilities, we are required to review and comment on local comprehensive sewer, local surface water management plans, watershed management plans, and local water supply plans to ensure that they align with the regional plans.
+As a part of our statutory authority, we are required to review and comment on Local Comprehensive Sewer, Local Surface Water Management, and Local Water Supply Plans (as described in Minn.
+Stat. § 103G.291, subd.
+3) to ensure that they are in conformance and compliance with the regional plans.

-The metro area has several levels of water governance with municipal, county, watershed, regional, state, and federal agencies all having a role.
+The metro region has several levels of water governance with municipal, county, watershed, regional, state, and federal agencies all having a role.
 Cross-agency coordination and partnerships are key to successfully managing the region's waters (Figure 5).
 These partnerships broaden our reach and influence to achieve regional water goals.
 For example, we adaptively manage water resources in partnership with watershed organizations and communities by: